anthonykulis/eop_server_test/README.md

 1. Because I like you.
 2. I value your opinion.
 3. I want you to be able to merge back into master.
+4. I aleast expect alan to put in ascii porn into the readme.